playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 ### Angular

-I have to come clean about something: when I said "a directive's input must be named the same as the attribute's selector", I was lying to keep things simple to explain.
+I have to come clean about something: when I said "a directive's input must be named the same as the attribute's selector," I was lying to keep things simple to explain.

 In reality, you can name an input anything you'd like, but then need to have an empty attribute with the same name as the selector.